 Legislation City of Joondalup District Planning Scheme No. 2.

-Planning and Development (Local Planning Schemes) Regulations 2015.
+Planning and Development (Local Planning Schemes)

-Strategic Community Plan

-Key theme Quality Urban Environment.

-Objective Quality built outcomes.

-Strategic initiative Buildings and landscaping is suitable for the immediate environment and reflect community values.

-Policy

-Not applicable.
-All decisions made under delegated authority have due regard to any of the City's policies that apply to the particular development.
+Strategic initiative Buildings and landscaping is suitable for the immediate have due regard to any of the City's policies that apply to the particular development.